labor-digital/bits-docs/docs/guide/advanced/HtmlAndTemplates.md

 :::

-::: warning ADVICE
+::: warning LEGACY

-For advanced templating tasks I would strongly advise you, to use $html() instead, as it is reactive to any data changes and allows special features like event-listeners.
+While the old syntax using the `<span data-value="key"></span>` markers still works, it's highly recommended to use the brace syntax instead.

 :::

 For an example, start with a HTML like this: